YiLi-2020/academic-kickstart/content/home/experience.md

   location = "China Pharmaceutical University" date_start = "2018-06-01"
   date_end = "2018-08-31"
+  description = """
-  description = "Using different carrier to deliver PTX we got very different cell uptake and distribution, so what led to the differences?
-How to improve delivery efficacy?"
+  Using different carrier to deliver PTX we got very different cell uptake and distribution, so what led to the differences?
+How to improve delivery efficacy?

+·Designed and prepared nanoparticle using model protein and drug.

+·Set experiments to control different morphology parameter of nanoparticles.

+·Studied the mechanism of endocytosis and intracellular distribution.

+·Acquired the ability to operate most lab equipments and workshops.

+"""

 [[experience]]
   title = "Baicalein-mediated delivery of p53 in therapeutics of Pulmonary Hypertension"